Protestant Ascendancy

 During the Tudor conquest of Ireland, land owned by Irish nobles was gradually confiscated by the Crown over several decades.
 These lands were sold to colonists from Great Britain as part of the plantations of Ireland, with the province of Ulster being a focus in particular for colonisation by Protestant settlers after the Battle of Kinsale.
-These settlers went on to form the new aristocracy and gentry of Ireland, as the Gaelic nobility had either died, fled with the Flight of the Earls or allied with the Crown.
+These settlers went on to form the new aristocracy and gentry of Ireland, as the Gaelic nobility had either been killed, fled with the Flight of the Earls or allied with the Crown.
 They eventually came to be known as the Anglo-Irish people.
-From the 1790s the phrase became used by the main two identities in Ireland: nationalists, who were mostly Catholics, used the phrase as a "focus of resentment", while for unionists, who were mostly Protestants, it gave a "compensating image of lost greatness".
+From the 1790s the phrase Protestant Ascendency became used by the main two identities in Ireland: nationalists, who were mostly Catholics, used the phrase as a "focus of resentment", while for unionists, who were mostly Protestants, it gave a "compensating image of lost greatness".

 Origin of term

 The phrase was first used in passing by Sir Boyle Roche in a speech to the Irish House of Commons on 20 February 1782.
 George Ogle MP used it on 6 February 1786 in a debate on falling land values, saying that "When the landed property of the Kingdom, when the Protestant Ascendancy is at stake, I cannot remain silent."

 Then on 20 January 1792 Dublin Corporation approved by majority vote a resolution to George III that included this line: "We feel ourselves peculiarly called upon to stand forward in the crisis to pray your majesty to preserve the Protestant ascendancy in Ireland inviolate ...."
 The corporation's resolution was a part of the debate over Catholic emancipation.
 In the event, Catholics were allowed to vote again in 1793, but could not sit in parliament until 1829.

 The phrase therefore was seen to apply across classes to rural landowners as well as city merchants.
 The Dublin resolution was disapproved of by a wide range of commentators, such as the Marquess of Abercorn, who called it "silly", and William Drennan who said it was "actuated by the most monopolising spirit".

 The phrase became popularised outside Ireland by Edmund Burke, another liberal Protestant, and his ironic comment in 1792: "A word has been lately struck in the mint of the castle of Dublin; thence it was conveyed to the Tholsel, or city-hall, where, having passed the touch of the corporation, so respectably stamped and vouched, it soon became current in parliament, and was carried back by the Speaker of the House of Commons in great pomp as an offering of homage from whence it came.
 The word is Ascendancy."
 This was then used by Catholics seeking further political reforms.

 In the Irish language, the term used was An Chinsealacht, from cinseal, meaning 'dominance'.